-Students benefit in the following ways:
+Students benefit in the following ways.
+They

-- Practice in structuring a legal argument
+- Practise structuring a legal argument

-- Preparing a written submission
+- Prepare a written submission

-- Working as a team
+- Work as a team

 Teams of 4 students from a school can participate in the competition.

 The mooting competition is designed for year 11 legal studies students.
-However, year 10 and year 12 students may participate as can students interested in a career in law that may not be currently studying legal studies.
+However, year 10 and year 12 students may participate, as can students interested in a career in law that may not be currently studying legal studies.

 For further information please email the Director of Engagement at email@example.com